annieross10/ZenYoga/README.md

 ### Features Left to Implement
 Gallery
 ## Testing
+I have tested the functionality of this page across multiple web browsers, including Chrome, Firefox, and Safari.
+After using the DevTools device toolbar, I have confirmed that this page is responsive, visually appealing, and fully functional on all standard screen sizes.
+I have verified that the main sections of the page - the navigation, about, timetable, yoga styles, and contact us - are all presented in a clear and understandable manner.
+I can confirm that the form on this page is fully functional.
+The form mandates entries in all fields and only accepts valid email addresses in the email field and the submit button also works.
 ### Validator Testing
 #### HTML
 No Errors were found when passing through the official W3C validator.